teachingaway/teachingaway.github.io/pages/trademark-basics.md

 Trademark rights begin when you start using a trademark in commerce (to advertise and sell a product or service).
 Trademark rights expire (go abandoned) when you stop using the mark in commerce without any intent to restart.
 That is, a trademark will not expire because of a temporary suspension of a product, but it will expire on a permanent termination of a product or permanent name change.

 - - -

-## The Relationship Between the Mark and the Product is Central to Trademark Law.
+## The Relationship Between the "Mark" and the "Product" is Central to Trademark Law.

 The two biggest hurdles to clear in the trademark registration process are _Likelihood of Confusion_ and _lack of distinctiveness_.
 Both of these concepts involve the relationship between a "mark" and the product or service being advertised under the mark.
 For example, think of "apple" as a mark used for the product "computers," or FedEx as a mark used for "delivery" services.
 To complicate matters, a "mark" can refer to either a "design mark" or a "word mark."
 Here's a table to help sort this out: